ClojureBridge/curriculum/outline/functions.md

 (total-bill 50/6) ;=> 9.0
 ```

 Functions can also take more than one argument.
-Let's make a `total-with-tip` function that additionally takes a tip percentage and calculates the total amount paid:
+Let's make a `total-with-tip` function that takes a tip percentage, in addition to the subtotal, and calculates the total amount paid:

 ```clj
 (defn total-with-tip